 Understanding The Physical Symptoms Of An Anxiety Attack

-While most of us experience occasional stress due to everyday life, periods of severe fear or nervousness may signal more serious mental health concerns.
-Many people don’t recognize an anxiety attack when they experience one for the first time.
+While occasional stress due to everyday life can be natural, periods of severe fear or nervousness may signal more serious mental health concerns.
+Some people may not recognize an anxiety attack when they experience one for the first time.
 Anxiety or panic attacks can cause physical symptoms that frequently mirror other medical problems like heart issues and severe asthma attacks.

 Understanding panic attack symptoms can be crucial to learning how to cope with them.
 During a panic or anxiety attack, you may experience an overwhelming panic and a sense that you’re not in control.
 You may also have chest pains, heart palpitations, dizziness, lightheadedness, shortness of breath, hyperventilation, and hot flashes or chills.
-It’s usually best to see a doctor if you’re experiencing any kind of chest pain, and a licensed therapist can help you learn to manage anxiety attacks and their associated symptoms.
+If you’re experiencing chest pain, you may be advised to see a doctor.
+In addition, a licensed therapist can help you learn to manage anxiety attacks and their associated symptoms.

 An overview of anxiety disorders